Invivogen

 or danger-associated molecular patterns (DAMPs) that are endogenous molecules released from necrotic or dying cells.

-PAMPs include various bacterial cell wall components such as lipopolysaccharide (LPS), peptidoglycan (PGN) and lipopeptides, as well as flagellin, bacterial DNA and viral double-stranded RNA.
+PAMPs include various bacterial cell wall components such as lipopolysaccharide (LPS), peptidoglycan (PGN), and lipopeptides, as well as flagellin, bacterial DNA, and viral double-stranded RNA.
 DAMPs include intracellular proteins such as heat shock proteins as well as protein fragments from the extracellular matrix.

 The TLR Family

 TLRs are type I transmembrane proteins characterized by an extracellular domain containing leucine-rich repeats (LRRs) and a cytoplasmic tail that contains a conserved region called the Toll/IL-1 receptor (TIR) domain.
-The structure of the extracellular domain of TLR3 was revealed by crystallography studies as a large horseshoe-shape [2].
+The structure of the extracellular domain of TLR3 was revealed by crystallography studies as a large horseshoe shape [2].
 3D structure of dsRNA binding on a TLR

-TLRs are predominantly expressed in tissues involved in immune function, such as spleen and peripheral blood leukocytes, as well as those exposed to the external environment such as lung and the gastrointestinal tract.
+TLRs are predominantly expressed in tissues involved in immune function, such as spleen and peripheral blood leukocytes, as well as those exposed to the external environment such as the lung and the gastrointestinal tract.

 Their expression profiles vary among tissues and cell types.
-TLRs are located on the plasma membrane with the exception of TLR3, TLR7, TLR9 which are localized in the endosomal compartment [3].
+TLRs are located on the plasma membrane with the exception of TLR3, TLR7, and TLR9 which are localized in the endosomal compartment [3].

-Ten human and twelve murine TLRs have been characterized, TLR1 to TLR10 in humans, and TLR1 to TLR9, TLR11, TLR12 and TLR13 in mice, the homolog of TLR10 being a pseudogene.
+Ten human and twelve murine TLRs have been characterized, TLR1 to TLR10 in humans, and TLR1 to TLR9, TLR11, TLR12, and TLR13 in mice, the homolog of TLR10 being a pseudogene.

-TLR2 is essential for the recognition of a variety of PAMPs from Gram-positive bacteria, including bacterial lipoproteins, lipomannans and lipoteichoic acids.
+TLR2 is essential for the recognition of a variety of PAMPs from Gram-positive bacteria, including bacterial lipoproteins, lipomannans, and lipoteichoic acids.
 TLR3 is implicated in virus-derived double-stranded RNA.
 TLR4 is predominantly activated by lipopolysaccharide.
 TLR5 detects bacterial flagellin and TLR9 is required for response to unmethylated CpG DNA.
 Finally, TLR7 and TLR8 recognize small synthetic antiviral molecules [4], and single-stranded RNA was reported to be their natural ligand [5].
 TLR11(12) has been reported to recognize uropathogenic E.coli [6] and a profilin-like protein from Toxoplasma gondii [7].

 The repertoire of specificities of the TLRs is apparently extended by the ability of TLRs to heterodimerize with one another.
 For example, dimers of TLR2 and TLR6 are required for responses to diacylated lipoproteins while TLR2 and TLR1 interact to recognize triacylated lipoproteins [8].
 Specificities of the TLRs are also influenced by various adapter and accessory molecules, such as MD-2 and CD14 that form a complex with TLR4 in response to LPS [9].